isomerpages/mlaw-rom/_information-for-borrrowers/guide-to-borrowing-from-licensed-moneylenders-english.md

 **3. What are the interest rates moneylenders can charge?**
-With effect from 1 October 2015, the maximum interest rate moneylenders can charge is 4% per month.
+With effect from __1 October 2015__, the maximum interest rate moneylenders can charge is 4% per month.
 This cap applies regardless of the borrower’s income and whether the loan is an unsecured or secured one.
-If a borrower fails to repay the loan on time, the maximum rate of late interest a moneylender can charge is 4% per month for each month the loan is repaid late.
+If a borrower fails to repay the loan on time, the maximum rate of late interest a moneylender can charge is __4% per month__ for each month the loan is repaid late.

-The computation of interest charged on the loan must be based on the amount of principal remaining after deducting from the original principal the total payments made by or on behalf of the borrower which are appropriated to principal.
-[To illustrate, if X takes a loan of $10,000, and X has repaid $4,000, only the remaining $6,000 can be taken into account for the computation of interest.]
+The computation of interest charged on the loan must be based on the amount of principal remaining after deducting from the original principal the total payments made by or on behalf of the borrower which are appropriated to principal. [*To illustrate, if X takes a loan of $10,000, and X has repaid $4,000, only the remaining $6,000 can be taken into account for the computation of interest.*]

 The late interest can only be charged on an amount that is repaid late.
-The moneylender cannot charge on amounts that are outstanding but not yet due to be repaid.
-[To illustrate, if X takes a loan of $10,000, and fails to pay for the first instalment of $2,000, the moneylender may charge the late interest on $2,000 but not on the remaining $8,000 as it is not due yet.]
+The moneylender cannot charge on amounts that are outstanding but not yet due to be repaid. [*To illustrate, if X takes a loan of $10,000, and fails to pay for the first instalment of $2,000, the moneylender may charge the late interest on $2,000 but not on the remaining $8,000 as it is not due yet.*]

 **4. What are the fees that moneylenders can charge?**
-With effect from 1 October 2015, all moneylenders are only permitted to impose the following charges and expenses:
+With effect from __1 October 2015__, all moneylenders are only permitted to impose the following charges and expenses:

 * a fee not exceeding $60 for each month of late repayment;